wildfly/quickstart/cmt/README.md

 Aspects touched upon in the code:

 1. XA transaction control using the container managed transaction annotations
-2. XA access to a PostgreSQL database using the JPA API
+2. XA access to the standard default datasource, using the JPA API
 3. XA access to a JMS queue

 After users complete this quickstart, they are invited to run through the following quickstarts:

 1. _jts_ - The JTS quickstart builds upon this quickstart by distributing the CustomerManager and InvoiceManager
-2. _jts-distributed-crash-rec_ - The crash recovery quickstart builds upon the _jts_ quickstart by demonstrating the fault tolerance of JBossAS
+2. _jts-distributed-crash-rec_ - The crash recovery quickstart builds upon the _jts_ quickstart by demonstrating the fault tolerance of WildFly

 ### What are container managed transactions?